-- 1. If a member chooses non-covered lens options such as AR, UV, tinting, etc., the provider should charge the member up to, but not to exceed, the retail amount listed on our Wholesale/Retail Fee Schedule (Exhibit G). - 2.
-When the order for the non-covered lens options is complete, the contracted lab will submit an invoice to us for the non-covered lens options ordered.
-We reimburse the contracted lab directly for any materials ordered. - We will deduct the wholesale amount listed in Exhibit G from your claim payment with the Explanation of Payment (EOP) code of "LABDED."
+- 1. If a member chooses non-covered lens options such as AR, UV, tinting, etc., you should charge the member up to, but not to exceed, the retail amount listed on the Wholesale/Retail Fee Schedule (Exhibit L). - 2.
+When the order for the non-covered lens options is complete, the contracted lab will submit an invoice to us for the non-covered lens options.
+We reimburse the contracted lab directly for any materials ordered. - We will deduct the wholesale amount listed in Exhibit K from your claim payment with the Explanation of Payment (EOP) code of "LABDED."
 You may retain the difference between the retail amount charged and the wholesale amount.